franklin113/TD_Stage_Window/README.md

 - Can now snap to center of other objects' either x or y axis.
 - Delayed the rendering of lines so they react properly.
-- Media Items now have read-only "Computed Resolution" parameters which computes the bounds after scaling/
+- Media Items now have read-only "Computed Resolution" parameters which computes the bounds post scale.

 ## 0.02
 ### Snapping Feature Update